Making this Cranberry Orange Cake

 I was craving something sweet earlier and have been on a major citrus kick lately – we experimented with some lemon white chocolate cookies over the weekend that still need to be tested one final time and then posted.

-There has been an unopened container of ricotta cheese sitting in the fridge for at least a month, possibly longer.
+There has been an unopened container of sour cream sitting in the fridge for at least a week, possibly longer.
 I figured it was time to use it up for something before it expired.

 This Orange Cranberry Cake was so moist with a delicate citrus tang.